Alixyvette/CS450-Operating-Systems/project-2a-out-of-the-depths-Alixyvette-master/README.md

 sequence [here](http://cs.iit.edu/~khale/class/intro-os/boot/boot.html).

 For this project you'll be writing some x86 32-bit assembly code.
-In particular, you'll be using AT&T syntax (not Intel syntax).
-If you're not familiar with this type of assembly, you'll want to first get up to speed by reading through [this page](http://flint.cs.yale.edu/cs421/papers/x86-asm/asm.html).
+In particular, we'll be using AT&T syntax (not Intel syntax).
+If you're not familiar with this type of assembly, we'll want to first get up to speed by reading through [this page](http://flint.cs.yale.edu/cs421/papers/x86-asm/asm.html).